apple/foundationdb/design/data-distributor-internals.md

     b. `LOAD(shard) > AVG(SourceShardLoad)`;
     c. with the highest top-K `MOVE_SCORE`;

     We use 3.a and 3.b to set a eligible shard bandwidth for read rebalance moving.
 If the upper bound is too large, it’ll just make the hot shard shift to another team but not even the read load.
 If the upper bound is small, we’ll just move some cold shards to other servers, which is also not helpful.
-The default value of READ_REBALANCE_MAX_SHARD_FRAC, of which the value is up to 0.5, is 0.2 which is decided based on skewed workload test.
+The default value of READ_REBALANCE_MAX_SHARD_FRAC is 0.2 (up to 0.5) which is decided based on skewed workload test.
 4. Issue relocation request to move a random shard in the top k set.
 If the maximum limit of read-balance movement is reached, give up this relocation.

 Note: The ValleyFiller chooses a source team from a random set with the largest LOAD, and a destination team with the least LOAD.